gioppy/html-seed/assets/scripts/readme.md

-This directory is reserved for additional javascripts files.
+This directory is reserved for additional javascripts/typescript files.